allegro/blog/_posts/2022-11-14-onion-architecture.md

 }
 ```

-## Wait!
-What about context?

-It happens quite often that a domain logic requires a more broad context to make a decision, than that of a single
-class, effectively requiring access to the database.
-If the domain layer does not have such an access, nor the
-application layer, how can that requirement be fulfilled?
-Fear not, Dependency Inversion Principle to the rescue.

-Say, when borrowing a book, the age of the reader has to be verified, and the loan rejected if the reader is below a
-certain threshold defined by the Library policy for the given book category.
-Here’s how it can be coded.

-TODO: przykład z polityką

-The Book class can have a borrow method taking two parameters: a `ReaderId` and `BookBorrowingPolicy`.
-The second argument
-is a class with a single method: `isSatisfiedBy(readerId, bookId)`.
-The implementation of the class takes a
-`ReaderRepository` interface as constructor parameter — the interface is defined in the domain layer, but its
-implementation lies in the infrastructure.
-Thus, the domain operates on the high level of abstraction leaving the
-underlying details of talking to a DB, converting from Mongo or MySQL entities into the domain classes to
-infrastructure.
-Only the business is what it does.

-Looking it at a more abstract level, define the desired behaviour at the domain level using interfaces, but flesh it out
-with an implementation on the infra level.

 ## The Flavours of The Onion or how to represent layers in code?

 There are two basic approaches to representing the layers in the code.
 The one that we have used in our most recent